 Due to the CJRS extension, the Job Retention Bonus ('JRB') falls away and will not be paid in February 2021 with any retention incentive instead to be deployed at a future "appropriate time".
 The purpose of the JRB was to encourage employers to keep people in work until the end of January.
 The Fifth Treasury Direction has now formally withdrawn the JRB.

-Due to the CJRS extension, the Job Support Scheme is simply shelved until further notice.
+Due to the CJRS extension, the Job Support Scheme was simply scrapped.